gentle yoga: 10 restorative poses for renewal

 Potential health benefits of practicing gentle yoga regularly include improved mobility and joint health, reduced stress and anxiety, better sleep, and an overall sense of calm and tranquility.

-The yoga practice can also help to lower blood pressure, strengthen the immune system, and improve digestion.
-Gentle yoga has also been shown to be effective in managing chronic pain and other health conditions, such as arthritis and fibromyalgia.
+Yoga can also help lower blood pressure, strengthen the immune system, and improve digestion.
+You can manage chronic pain and other health conditions like arthritis or fibromyalgia by doing gentle yoga daily.

-Additionally, the practice of gentle yoga promotes self-awareness, mindfulness, and a greater connection to the present moment.
+Additionally, gentle yoga promotes self-awareness, mindfulness, and a greater connection to the present moment.

 What is the most gentle yoga pose?